-The Company is a private company that became a reporting issuer on October 23, 2017 upon the filing and receipt of its Prospectus with plans to list on the TSX-V under the symbol PEMC.
+The Company became a reporting issuer on October 23, 2017 upon the filing and receipt of its Prospectus with plans to list on the TSX-V under the symbol PEMC.
+The Company obtained a listing on the TSX -V on March 20, 2018 and began trading under the symbol PEMC on March 22, 2018.
 The Company is a mineral exploration company whose principal business is the acquisition and exploration of copper-gold porphyry, mineral exploration properties, with a focus in British Columbia, Canada.

 The Company's material property is the Wildcat property, consisting of 10 mineral claims covering an area of approximately 5,826 hectares in the Omineca Mining Division of British Columbia (the "Wildcat Project" or "Wildcat Property").
-In addition to its option to acquire a 100% interest in the Wildcat Project, the Company has interests in 9 other mineral properties in British Columbia and employs the prospect generator business model whereby it carries out grass-roots exploration on its mineral properties to advance them to a stage where it can attract the participation of a third party with the experience and financial capability to carry out diamond drilling on the properties.
+In addition to its option to acquire a 100% interest in the Wildcat Project, the Company has interests in 13 other mineral properties in British Columbia and employs the prospect generator business model whereby it carries out grass-roots exploration on its mineral properties to advance them to a stage where it can attract the participation of a third party with the experience and financial capability to carry out diamond drilling on the properties.

-To carry out exploration on its properties, the Company has commissioned the manufacture of a portable reverse circulation drill that it intends to use to advance its properties.
-This will allow the Company to cost-effectively explore its properties on a timely basis.
+To carry out exploration on its properties, the Company purchased a portable reverse circulation drill that it uses to advance its properties.
+This allows the Company to cost-effectively explore its properties on a timely basis.